 I started out with the world’s most naïve business plan.
 I decided I’d build a business where ten thousand organizations were willing to spend ten thousand dollars a year with my company.
 So from the beginning, I focused on B2B at a time when everybody else was B2C.
 I figured people are willing to pay, to some extent, relative to the size of the problem that you’re solving.
 I wanted to solve a problem that could change my working life, and that was not going to be worth $9 a month.

 On the other hand, I don’t believe that the future of software is million-dollar deals.
 I made a goal from the beginning to create simpler, lighter tools: technologies that everybody could use rather than just trying to solve a problem for one small part of the market.
 Balancing those two thoughts, $10,000 a year seemed a good, round number to aim for.

 Co-working at Inspire9, and the start of Culture Amp

 After attending a conference, fellow speaker Tom Howard from Adioso invited me to a dinner, where I met Jon Williams and Doug English.
 When Jon and Doug found out I was working from home they told me they worked out of a co-working space called Inspire9 on the edge of Melbourne CBD.
 I never looked back.

-For the next six months, I sat side-by-side Jon and Doug as we each worked on our own businesses.
-We shared our discoveries and struggles of our respective projects until finally someone suggested the crazy but inevitable: we should join forces.
+For the next six months, I sat side-by-side with Jon and Doug as we each worked on our own businesses.
+We shared our discoveries and struggles of our respective projects until finally, someone suggested the crazy but inevitable: we should join forces.
 We brought in a fourth founder, Rod Hamilton, and that’s how Culture Amp was started.